Di

 D

-Charlton Heston made a big blunder early on by composing a lengthy memo outlining his ideas abo [...]
+Charlton Heston made a big blunder early on by composing a lengthy memo outlining his ideas about hi [...]

 D